robby-cornelissen/pt-p710bt-label-maker/README.rst

 * **BT_CHANNEL** If you need to specify a Bluetooth RFCOMM port number other than the default of ``1``, that can be done with the ``-C <channel>`` or ``--channel <channel>`` option.
 * **NUM_COPIES** You can print N copies of the label(s) with the ``-c N`` or ``--copies N`` options.
 If you specify multiple images to print, you will get N copies of **each** image.
+* **-T** / **--tape-mm** - Tape width in mm to print on (the printer must be loaded with this size tape).
+Use 4 for 3.5mm tape (which the underlying API does).
+This program does not currently support detection of the current tape; if you try to print to a tape size other than what is in the printer, an exception will be raised.

 A typical invocation for printing over USB is: